Nimesh-Tripathi/DevTinder-FE/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page
 - Logout Feature
+- Get the feed and add the feed in the store
+- build the user card on feed
+- Edit Profile Feature
+- Show Toast Message on save of profile

+// class 4

 -